nkh5/goldbench/README.md

 A reproducible benchmark testing whether model complexity helps when forecasting gold futures (GC=F) on daily data.
-Five model families are compared across two targets, one essentially unforecastable (next day direction) and one genuinely forecastable (short horizon volatility), under leakage controlled combinatorial purged cross validation.
+Five model families are compared across two targets, one genuinely forecastable (short horizon volatility) and one essentially unforecastable (next day direction), using leakage controlled combinatorial purged cross validation.
 The project then compresses the trained models for edge deployment and measures the size, speed, and accuracy tradeoff.

 **Central finding:** on low signal financial data, simple models match or beat complex ones on both targets.

-The real skill is knowing which questions are answerable.
+**The data** Roughly 1,150 daily observations of GC=F (gold futures) OHLCV, plus engineered technical indicators.
+One instrument, daily frequency.
+This is small by machine learning standards and severely small for deep learning, which is itself part of the story.

 ## Why this project exists